 PM: Phase Modulation.
-Pitc Mod will be linear FM, Pitc2 Mod will be Phase Modulation, which affect the waveform, without affecting the pitch.
+Pitc Mod will be linear FM, Pitc2 Mod will be Phase Modulation, which

 The MOD page, when Perc, Prc2 or Prc3 is selected as Type

 For each parameter, that can be modulated, it is possible to select a modulation source and to adjust the modulation amount.
 For a complete list of modulation sources, see the "Connecting Modules" chapter.